promptfoo/promptfoo-docs/docs/configuration/guide.md

 We can create additional tests.
 Let's add a couple other [types of assertions](/docs/configuration/expected-outputs).

-The `function` assertion runs Javascript against the LLM output.
-The `similarity` assertion checks for semantic similarity using embeddings.
+The `javascript` assertion runs Javascript against the LLM output.
+The `similar` assertion checks for semantic similarity using embeddings.

 ```yaml
 prompts: [prompt1.txt, prompt2.txt]